 In both the Emergency Alert and Timely Warning scenarios outlined above, the University will issue a "wrap-up" communication which will serve to close the communication loop for each incident.
-The campus community deserves the reassurance that law enforcement, campus security and/or residence life have investigated and brought the incident to a satisfactory conclusion.
+The campus community deserves the reassurance that law enforcement and/or campus security have investigated and brought the incident to a satisfactory conclusion.